willkg/blog/posts/mozilla/tecken_worker_exit.rst

 **The disk manager isn't resilient to ephemeral service issues and silently fails.**

-We had an incident on September 9th, 2023 where I pushed a crummy change to production that caused the db to be tied up.
+We had an incident on September 9th, 2023 where I pushed a buggy change to production that caused the db to be tied up.

 The ``remove_orphaned_files`` command is a Django command.
-When it runs, it would first do Django checks one of which was to check if it could connect to the database.
+When it runs, it first performs Django checks one of which is to check if it could connect to the database.

 In the case of September 9th, the bug caused the db to be tied up.
 Then this
 happened:

-1. ``remove_orphaned_files`` would go to do the Django checks and try to connect to the database
+1. ``remove_orphaned_files`` would start up and perform Django checks and try to connect to the database
 2. it would fail to connect to the database, so ``remove_orphaned_files`` would exit with a non-zero exit code
 3. the script that runs ``remove_orphaned_files`` had ``set -e``, so it would